Vitamin B12 deficiency: Cognitive decline

 Elderly individuals are currently assessed on vitamin B12 status during the screening process for dementia.
 Studies investigating the association between vitamin B12 concentrations and cognitive status have produced inconclusive results.
-It has been shown that elevated MMA concentrations are associated with decreased cognitive decline and Alzheimer's Disease.
+It has been shown that elevated MMA concentrations are associated with decreased cognitive decline and Alzheimer's disease.
 In addition, low vitamin B12 and folate intakes have shown associations with hyperhomocysteinemia, which is associated with cerebrovascular disease, cognitive decline and an increased risk of dementia in prospective studies.

 There are limited intervention studies which have investigated the effect of supplementation of vitamin B12 and cognitive function.
 A Cochrane review, analysing two studies, found no effect of vitamin B12 supplementation on the cognitive scores of older adults.
 A recent longitudinal study in elderly individuals, found that individuals had a higher risk of brain volume loss over a 5-year period, if they had lower vitamin B12 and holoTC levels and higher plasma tHcy and MMA levels.
-More intervention studies are needed to determine the modifiable effects of vitamin B12 supplementation on cognition.
+More intervention studies are needed to determine the modifiable effects of vitamin B12 supplementation on cognition on people who are not deficient.

 Osteoporosis

 There has been growing interest on the effect of low serum vitamin B12 concentrations on bone health.
 Studies have found a connection between elevated plasma tHcy and an increased risk of bone fractures, but is unknown whether this is related to the increased levels of tHcy or to vitamin B12 levels (which are involved in homocysteine metabolism).
 Results from the third NHANES conducted in the United States, found that individuals had significantly lower bone mass density (BMD) and higher osteoporosis rates with each higher quartile of serum MMA (n= 737 men and 813 women).
 Given that poor bone mineralization has been found in individuals with pernicious anemia, and that the content of vitamin B12 within bone cells in culture has shown to affect the functioning of bone forming cells (osteoblasts); it is possible that vitamin B12 deficiency is causally related to poor bone health.

 Randomized intervention trials investigating the association of vitamin B12 supplementation and bone health have yielded mixed results.
-Two studies conducted in osteoporotic risk patients with hyperhomocysteinemia and individuals who had undergone a stroke, found positive effects between supplementation of B vitamins on BMD.
+One study conducted on osteoporotic risk patients with hyperhomocysteinemia found positive effects between supplementation of B vitamins on BMD.
 However, no improvement in BMD was observed in a group of healthy older people.
 Further, controlled trials are needed to confirm the impact and mechanisms vitamin B12 deficiency has on bone mineralization.